javadev/LeetCode-in-Java/SECURITY.md

 In case you have found a vulnerability, please open a public issue in the repository.
 This will help developers to address the problem and solve.

-If you have evidence of a zero day exploit, please directly contact to project owner with exploit details.
+If you have evidence of a zero-day exploit, please directly contact to project owner with exploit details.